okonomichiyaki/supercat/051-influence-principles.md

 When choosing between two or more cards (either Critical or non-Critical) which are otherwise equal in priority, use the following priorities to select a card to influence.

+- uncontested card
-- uncontested card, if bot can influence with 2 agents
+	- only if bot is Influencing with 2 agents
 - card with attached Faithful, Guild, or lore card
 - card which would take most captives
 - "Loyal" card matching an Outrage type *(for example, "Loyal Marines" if bot has Weapon Outrage)*